List of Elgin City F.C. seasons

-This is a list of Elgin City Football Club seasons from 1895–96, when Elgin City were admitted to the Highland League, to the present day.
+This is a list of Elgin City Football Club seasons from 1895 to 1896, when Elgin City were admitted to the Highland League, to the present day.
 The list details Elgin's record in major league and cup competitions, and the club's top league goal scorer of each season where available.
 Top scorers in bold were also the top scorers in Elgin's division that season.
 Records of competitions such as the North of Scotland Cup are not included.

 The club was founded in 1893 and originally played in the Highland Football League.
 In 2000 the club was elected to the Scottish Football League along with Peterhead F.C.